...

 C. Office Space & Ejari Registration

-• Ejari registration fee: Approximately AED 220 (one-time)
+• Ejari registration: ~AED 220 (one-time)

 D. Visa Costs

-• Owner’s residency visa: AED 3,500–5,500 per visa (including medical tests and Emirates ID)
+• Owner’s residency visa: AED 3,500–5,500 (includes medical tests, Emirates ID)

-E. Trade Name Reservation & Initial Approval
+E. Trade Name & Initial Approval

 • Trade name reservation: AED 600–1,000 (one-time)